 Domain is Set Up with Google Analytics

 - To tabulate and learn more about viewers, thereby setting the demographic.

 Viewers Like the Ease of Navigating

 - Specific promotions, while the entire website, and all its information, is one click away.

 I owned and operated my own web firm from 1997-2007, transferring my clients to a colleague in 2007.
 I was forced to close this business after I suffered a major attack of (and was subsequently diagnosed with) relapsing-remitting multiple sclerosis.
 Multiple Sclerosis isn’t curable, but thanks to modern medicine, I am on a great therapy these days that allows me to get back to work:

 Many were developed with perl or java applets, and/or PHP linking to MySQL databases, most of which has been disabled as they are setting on my server and not meant to be fully functioning websites, but to show my history of web design/development.
-Many of the businesses in these examples have closed and some Flash navigational elements link to dead domains.

 Some were built in 1028 x 720 resolution, which views smaller today than in 1997-2007.

 Flash was removed from all browsers on January 12, 2021.
 An open source Flash Player emulator (Ruffle) now executes the .swf files of the websites I developed nearly two decades ago in Flash.
 It is highly unlikely that you have the Ruffle extension installed on your browser; therefore, you may need to push a “play” button for these old Flash components to be viewable.
 In some instances, I no longer had the uncompiled .fla files for these websites; so a few loop or go to dead links, as I am not able to access and change the actionscripts in the compressed .swf files, without rebuilding them.